rpek99/articles-about-blockchain/README.md

-# Reading Articles About Blockchain
+# Articles List About Blockchain Technology

 Article Name: A Survey on Security Verification of Blockchain Smart Contracts <br/>
 Author/Authors: JING LIU, AND ZHENTIAN LIU <br/>